Internet restored in Ethiopia 10 days after assassinations

 The internet shutdown affected the entire country but in recent days a few locations were able to function.

-"Internet has been restored in Addis Ababa today and it will be restored in other locations across the country as well, step by step," Cherer Aklilu, secretary director of Ethio Telecom, told the Associated Press.
+"Internet has been restored in Addis Ababa today and it will be restored in other locations across the country as well, step by step," Cherer Aklilu, secretary director of Ethio Telecom, told the Associated Press on Tuesday.
 "All internet packages that users bought but were not able to use during the internet cut will be reimbursed."

 Ethio Telecom, the country's state-owned monopoly of telecommunications services, also cut internet access two weeks ago during national school exams.